robocomp/robocomp/docker/Readme.md

 ### Other Dockerfiles related with Robocomp
-This other Dockerfiles, dockercompose files and related images in docker hub could be of your interest if you are working with these projects.
+These other Dockerfiles, docker-compose files,and related images in the docker hub could be of your interest if you are working with these projects.
 #### AGM
 https://github.com/ljmanso/AGM/tree/current/docker/bionic